MareoRaft/tdi-frontend-archive/README.md

 The statistics are calculated as follows:

-'**Points won**' is the number of points a player has won.
+"**Points won**" is the number of points a player has won.
 When normalized by percentage, it is divided by the number of points they have played.  **Service points won** is the number of points a player won when serving.
 As a percentage, the denominator is the total number of service points they played.  **Aces** is the number of aces a player hit.
 As a percentage, the denominator is the number of service points they played.  **Double faults** is the number of double faults the player had.
 As a percentage, the denominator is the number of service points they played.

 **The GOAT algorithm** is the Google PageRank algorithm applied to the following graph definition:  Each player is represented by exactly 1 node.
 If `A` and `B` are nodes, then the directed edge `(A, B)` has an integer weight which is the number of points that player A lost to player B.